Mozilla Root Store Policy

 4. Common CA Database

-Mozilla manages its root store using the Common CA Database (CCADB).
-CAs in the program MUST use the CCADB, and are bound by the Common CCADB Policy v1.0 and the Mozilla CCADB Policy v1.0, which are incorporated here by reference.
+Mozilla manages its root program using the Common CA Database (CCADB).
+CAs with certificates in Mozilla’s root program MUST use the CCADB, and are bound by the latest published version of the Common CCADB Policy, which is incorporated here by reference.